Valerie (center) in Taiwan, 2013.

 Edmund Knighton, PhD

-Edmund Knighton, PhD., is Department Chair and Associate Professor of Clinical Psychology, Somatic and Pre/Perinatal Psychology Concentrations, at The Chicago School of Professional Psychology.
+Edmund Knighton, PhD., is currently Dean of Academics and MA Program Chair, directing the Summer Foundation Courses and the Teacher Education for the Grades at Rudolf Steiner College.
+Previously, he was Department Chair and Associate Professor of Clinical Psychology, Somatic and Pre/Perinatal Psychology Concentrations, at The Chicago School of Professional Psychology.
 A somatic educator for more than two decades, he has served on the faculty and administration of nine graduate institutes and four Waldorf Schools.
 In addition to earning his PhD in Clinical Psychology at the Institute of Transpersonal Psychology in Palo Alto, Edmund completed a five-year training in Spacial Dynamics® Movement.
 Edmund’s current research interests lie in how spatial awareness may be developed through imagination and play.
 Valerie and Edmund have been teaching colleagues in public and private settings for over 20 years.

 Valerie and Edmund at 2014 Movement Education Week